Bigger doesn’t always mean better.

 Please contact Neville Crook via Neville @ Swarmfarm.com

 The vision to develop robotic farming technology came from innovative grain and cattle farmer Andrew Bate.
 Andrew has spent a life time in agriculture; he has trained as an agronomist, and farms near Emerald, Central Queensland Australia.
 Andrew is passionate about ensuring the future generations of farmers have a vibrant, economic, and sustainable future in the cropping industry.
+Andrew graduated from the University of Queensland with an Assoc.
+Dip App Science – Agronomy.

 Neville also has a life time of experience in agriculture.
 He has 20 years experience as an agronomist in cotton, grain and horticulture.
 For the last 10 years he has worked as a finance and agribusiness consultant.
 Neville has also grown irrigated cotton and currently produces table grapes, hay and cattle on his farm near Emerald, Central Queensland Australia.
+Neville graduated from the University of Queensland, Gatton with a Bachelor of Applied Science in Rural Technology.

 We’re a small team with a big goal!